weimingtom/darkaif/projects/gearunitsclientserver/readme.txt

 -papervision3d client (working)
 --Papervision3DGearUnitsClient.as

+-local access is working.
-local access is working.
+-host access is working. (not tested outside yet) -flash policy working
-host access not working. (deal with sending <policy-file-request/>)
+-network errors and working on it
 //===============================================

 Java server in building.